-These technical standards are intended to ensure that each student has the academic and physical ability to acquire competencies, as defined by the National Commission on Accreditation of Physician Assistants (NCCPA), the Accreditation Review Commission for Education of the Physician Assistant (ARC-PA), the Physician Assistant Education Association (PAEA), and the American Academy of Physician Assistants (AAPA).
+These technical standards are intended to ensure that each candidate has the academic and physical ability to acquire competencies, as defined by the National Commission on Accreditation of Physician Assistants (NCCPA), the Accreditation Review Commission for Education of the Physician Assistant (ARC-PA), the PA Education Association (PAEA), and the American Academy of Physician Associates (AAPA).
 The technical standards are consistent with the technical standards set forth by the Accreditation Council of Graduate Medical Education (ACGME).

-- a functional sense of vision, touch, hearing, taste, and smell in order to be able to integrate, analyze, and synthesize data in a consistent and accurate manner of the ability to perceive pain, pressure, temperature, position, vibration, equilibrium, and movement
+- vision, hearing, and touch, or the functional equivalent, to be able to integrate, analyze, and synthesize data in a consistent and accurate manner of the ability to perceive pain, pressure, temperature, position, vibration, equilibrium, and movement

-Students must be able to:
+- Communication – A candidate must be able to:

-- elicit and transmit patient information in oral and written English to members of the healthcare team
+- elicit and transmit patient information in oral and written English to all members of the healthcare team

 - write or type appropriate medical documents according to protocol in a thorough and timely manner

 - identify significant findings from history, physical examination, and laboratory data to provide a reasonable explanation for likely diagnoses, prescribed medications and therapy

 - calculate, reason, analyze, and synthesize